RPI-DATA/jupyter-book/content/notebooks/how-to.md

     not_numbered: true
 ```

-The file `_config.yml` is for customizing different aspects of your book, such as the title, logo, interactive buttons.
+The file `_config.yml` is for customizing different aspects of your book, such as the title, logo, and interactive buttons.
 Lastly, since notebooks are built using different environments, you may want to specify the packages required to run your book.
 To do so, update the `requirements.txt` file in the main directory.
 For more details and customization options, visit the [Jupyter book guide.](https://jupyter.org/jupyter-book/guide/01_overview.html)

 Once all of the content is in place and everything is configured, you can create the Markdown in your book by running the following command: